Pomax/flickrmirror/README.md

 Authorising will give you a code like "123-456-789", input that number (with dashes) in the prompt and then hit enter to continue.

+Also make sure to copey over the generated enviroment variables to the .env file.

 ## running: locally off the downsynced data

 ```